-Mr Alan Grant is a director of Thomas Miller Holdings Ltd, Thomas Miller Specialty Holdings Ltd and Thomas Miller Specialty Underwriting Agency Ltd, a Lloyd's coverholder.
+Mr Alan Grant was a director of Thomas Miller Holdings Ltd and Thomas Miller Specialty Holdings Ltd until his resignation on 7 July 2021.
+He was also a director of Thomas Miller Specialty Underwriting Agency Ltd, a Lloyd's coverholder until his resignation on 25 February 2021.
 He also became a director of Oneglobal Broking Ltd, a Lloyd's Broker, on 14 September 2020.

-Mr Sven Althoff is a member of the Executive Board of Hannover Re.
+Mr Sven Althoff is a member of the Executive Board of Hannover Re and a director of other Hannover Re group companies.
 He was also a director of Apollo Syndicate Management Limited, a Lloyd's Managing Agent, until his resignation on 7 March 2019; and a director of Integra Insurance Solutions Ltd, a UK managing general agent, until his resignation on 15 March 2018.